SlavaInder/209AS_Adversarial_Patch/docs/implementation.md

 - Top-5 accuracy: number of images that produced the target class within its top 5 probabilistic measurements
 - Average accuracy: average accuracy measurement of the target class across the entire dataset

-For clarification, for the purposes of our project, accuracy is considered the probability that the classifier would mislabell the input image.
+For clarification, for the purposes of our project, accuracy is considered the probability that the classifier would mislabel the input image.
 Additionally, it is important to note that our results are inherently probabilistic.
 Therefore, repeated trials of our experiment are likely to yield similar, but not duplicate results.

 # Results
 <html>